seanchen896/QuarterCar/README.md

 - Cs = 1200 N*s/m
 - Overall normalized score = 1.9414

-The final design passed 2 out of 3 road cases.
-The speed bump was the limiting case because the tire-deflection requirement was not met.
+The final design passed 3 out of 3 road cases.

 For the robustness test, the sprung mass was increased by 25% from 300 kg to 375 kg.
-The tuned suspension again passed 2 out of 3 road cases.
+The tuned suspension passed all 3 road cases with a 100% pass rate.

 ## How to Run